md-cs-student-unipi/Advanced-Programming/06-Haskell.md

 ```haskell
 sum' xs = foldl (\acc x -> acc + x) 0 xs
 ```
-The difference between `foldl` and `foldr` is that the first start from the top, so is appliable also to infite lists, the second one requires a finite list.
+The difference between `foldl` and `foldr` is that the first start from the top, so is applicable also to infinite lists, the second one requires a finite list.

 The difference between `foldl` and `foldl'` is that the second one uses tail-recursion (see below) and for that reason is more performant.